 But . . . aim for the best version of that.
-If you don't normally sound like an English professor, you shouldn't attempt to do so in your profile.
-However, that doesn't mean an email rife with spelling errors is your best foot forward either.
+If you don't normally sound like an English professor, you shouldn't attempt to do so in your profile or your messages.
+However, that doesn't mean a message rife with spelling errors is your best foot forward either.

 Take your time . . .

 . . . in a general sense.
-Well, don't wait months, but don't feel you have to contact absolutely everyone in the course of one afternoon.
-In fact, if you have more than a few other subscribers in your Search Results, it's probably best you don't, so you can put a bit more effort into those initial emails and not feel burned out.
+Well, don't wait months, but don't feel you have to message absolutely everyone in the course of one afternoon.
+In fact, it's probably best you don't, so you can put a bit more effort into those initial messages and not feel burned out.

 Also, how many new online correspondents can you successfully juggle and/or how many new people can you meet for coffee in the course of the next few weeks?
 For most, it's best to pace yourself.
 Quality over quantity.
 Lesbotronic.com is free, so it's not a question of your membership expiring or having to pay again at the end of the month.
 Don't max out your energies immediately or get discouraged if you fail to find instant gratification, just aim for an ongoing but reasonable effort.